WCSCourses/Bacterial_Meningitis_Africa_2026/course_modules_2026/R-module/Practical_1_Getting_Started_with_R.md

 *Expected outcome: RStudio opens and automatically detects your R installation.*

-> 📸 **Screenshot to include in the repo version:** RStudio's "Download and Install R" and "Download RStudio Desktop" pages, similar to Lesson 1 slide "Where do I start."

 ### A4.
 Explore the RStudio layout
 Open RStudio.
 You should see four panes: